 Your Discharge from the Hospital

-At Kingman Regional Medical Center, your doctors, nurses, and other hospital professionals begin planning for a safe, appropriate, and effective discharge from the moment you are admitted to the hospital.
+At Kingman Regional Medical Center, your healthcare team begins planning for a safe, appropriate, and effective discharge from the moment you are admitted to the hospital.
 This planning involves determining your readiness for discharge and specific medical care needs outside the hospital.

 What to expect at discharge